the-events-calendar/tribe-common/readme.txt

 * Fix - JavaScript error in tribe dialog when there are no dialogs.
 Change fallback from object to array.
 [TCMN-34]
 * Fix - Fix display of Dialogs in Safari 12 mobile.
 [ETP-155]
 * Fix - Bring back the dialog icons.
 [ETP-155]
-* Fix - Use the default `datepickerFormat` value if the option hasn't been set yet when setting up datepicker from specific format.
-[ET-727]

 = [4.11.2] TBD =